VictoriaKwamboka/MoringaPrep/README.md

 ## No applications yet, I will update this section once i have one u.
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+There are no bugs for now.
 ## Technologies Used
 I exckusively used HTML and CSS for the project.
 ## Support and contact details
 Connect with me on LinkedIn https://www.linkedin.com/in/kwamboka-victoria-24999812b/
 ### License
-The project is open source under MIT licensing* Copyright (c) {2022}
+The project is open source under MIT licensing.
+Copyright (c) {2022}